 - Sensitivity to light and glare

-- Poor vision in low light
+- Poor vision in low-light conditions

 - Double vision in one eye